JosephBui21/Data-Science-Portfolio/README.md

 # Snapchat Advertisement

 In this project, I worked with another classmate to use the data from Snapchat to determine whether or not ads are targeted agnostically (by column) or specifically will affect the impressions per dollar spent by the advertiser using hypothesis tests.
 Click the link to see our work: https://github.com/JosephBui21/Snapchat-ads

+# Computing grades for fictional class

+In this project, my partner and I portray our proficiency of pandas dataframe and numpy basics to clean and process data of a fictional class to compute total course grades according to a fictional syllabus.
+Click the link to see our work: